“I would be interested to hear if you ever fail to listen to your body when it comes to intuitive eating? If so, then how do you get back on track?”

-Let’s read this together from the book Intuitive Eating by Evelyn Tribole & Elyse Resch (life-changing book!):
+Let’s read this together from the book Intuitive Eating by Evelyn Tribole & Elyse Resch:

-Pretty awesome, right?!
-What we learned here is that there is no such thing as failing at Intuitive Eating.
+What we learn here is that there is no such thing as ‘failing’ at Intuitive Eating.
 Instead, we are constantly growing and making progress (even if we feel like we’ve hit a set-back or “messed up”).

-Back to the readers question: “…ever fail to listen to your body when it comes to intuitive eating?
+Back to the readers question: “…do you ever fail to listen to your body when it comes to intuitive eating?
 If so, then how do you get back on track?”

 The other part of the question: “…If so, then how do you get back on track?”

 - Scenario – accidentally not listening to my body.
 Loving response: “Woah, I didn’t even realize I was doing that.
+I wonder what’s up?
 Am I feeling stressed?
 Am I nervous?
 Anxious?
-What would really help me to feel calm right now?”
+What would help me to feel calm right now?”

 - Scenario – purposefully not listening to my body.
 Loving response: “It’s okay that sometimes you just want to ‘eat whatever you want.’
 Now that you have, how do you feel?
 Does this feel good?
-Would you want to relive this same feeling over?”
+Would you want to create this same feeling again?”